AnjaliNambrath/Ticket-Management-App/ReadMe.md

 Overview
 ========
 This is a Ticket Management System built with Node.js, Express.js, and MongoDB.
-The system manages support tickets and includes different roles: Admin, Agent, and Customer.Implemented user registration and login functionality using JWT.
+The system manages support tickets and includes different roles: Admin, Agent, and Customer.
+Implemented user registration and login functionality using JWT.

 Personas
 ========